 Effective Strategies for Healthier Skin

 Follow these guidelines and you’ll have significantly improved skin.
 These recommendations are geared towards lowering inflammation, improving insulin sensitivity, and reducing oxidative stress, which are the hallmarks of acne sufferers.
 Do not fall into the temptation of believing that acne is solely caused by genetics.
-Studies of groups of people living a non-western lifestyle show zero acne, and when those same groups westernize they get acne and all other inflammatory conditions (heart disease, rosacea, etc).
+Studies of groups of people living a non-western lifestyle show zero acne, and when those same groups westernize they get acne and all other inflammatory conditions (heart disease, acne, rosacea, etc).

 81% of acne patients suffer from insulin resistance, according to this study.
 From another study: “These results suggest that insulin resistance may have a role in the pathogenesis of acne.”
 A third study shows that fasting insulin and insulin resistance (HOMA) are nearly double in acne patients.